-WME chillers are intended only for installation in an indoor or weather protected area consistent with the NEMA 1 rating on the chiller, controls, and electrical panels.
-Equipment room temperature for operating and standby conditions is 40°F to 104°F (4.4°C to 40°C).
+WME chillers are intended only for installation in an indoor or weather protected area consistent with the NEMA 1 rating on the chiller, controls, and electrical panels, and not accessible to the general public.

 Indoor installations must be in a structure with a permanent floor and roof.
 The unit must be enclosed by walls for protection from weather conditions.